Intelligence failure: Failures in processing

-The problem within this step of the process is that there is often too much information and not enough analysts to process it.
-This leads to large amounts of information that was collected never being utilized because it does not meet the exact needs for the collection requirement.
-Thus important data may be cast aside and never used even though it may be relevant again at a later date.
+The problem within this step of the process is that there is often too much information but there are too few analysts to process it.
+That leads to large amounts of information that was collected never being utilized because they do not meet the exact needs for the collection requirement.
+Thus, important data may be cast aside and never used even if it may be relevant again later.

 Analysis and production

-Analysts are the voice of the Intelligence Community.
+Analysts are the voice of the intelligence community.
 Therefore, the analysis that they perform is expected to be accurate on a regular basis.
 Failure in analysis can be approached from two points of view: the tactical/operational point of view and the analysts point of view.

 Tactical/operational

-A problem occurs when looking at current issues versus long-term issues.
-Ideally the tasking should be 50/50 so that no one type of issue gets more analysis than the other.
-In an ever-changing world there is a tendency to place more emphasis on tactical/current issues.
-This hinders the operational/long term issues by putting analysis of them off in favor of current issues.
+A problem occurs at current issues are looked at as opposed to long-term issues.
+Ideally, the tasking should be 50/50 so that no type of issue gets more analysis than the other.
+In an ever-changing world, there is a tendency to place more emphasis on tactical/current issues.
+That hinders the operational and long-term issues by putting analysis of them off in favor of current issues.

 Analysts

 The tasking itself is not the only way in which analysis can fail.
 The human component of analysis is just as important.
-One of the leading causes of analyst failure is cognitive bias.
-Cognitive biases are mental errors caused by our simplified information processing strategies.
-In other words, a cognitive bias does not result from any emotional or intellectual predisposition toward a certain judgment, but rather from subconscious mental procedures for processing information.
-These biases can occur not only with a single analyst but to an entire office of them, leading to a biased form of "groupthink".
+One of the leading causes of analyst failure is cognitive biases, mental errors that are caused by our simplified information processing strategies.
+In other words, cognitive biases result not from any emotional or intellectual predisposition toward a certain judgment but rather from subconscious mental procedures for processing information.
+Those biases can occur not only with a single analyst but also with an entire office of them, which leads to a biased form of "groupthink."

 Other forms of bias such as cultural, organizational, or bias from the analysts self-interest and need to succeed.
 The need to succeed coupled with the level of competition within the community to get their analysis on the desk of a top decision maker.
 Another point of failure is with the training of the analysts or the lack of.
-The "Commission on the Intelligence Capabilities of the United States Regarding Weapons of Mass Destruction Report to the President of the United States" found that there is a lack of analysts with the proper scientific or technological training needed to perform proper analysis, thus contributing to failure of analysis.
+The Iraq Intelligence Commission found that a lack of analysts with the proper scientific or technological training who are needed to perform proper analysis contributed to a failure of analysis.

 Dissemination and consumption

-When the decision maker receives a report from an analyst and reviews it, this process is referred to as dissemination and consumption.
+When the decision-maker receives a report from an analyst and reviews it, that process is referred to as dissemination and consumption.
 In the intelligence community, there are several types of documents that get disseminated regularly.
-For example, the Presidents Daily Brief (PDB) is a document that is disseminated to the president of the United States on a daily basis and includes the recent information on important matters.
+For example, the President's Daily Brief (PDB) is a document that is disseminated to the president of the United States on a daily basis and includes the recent information on important matters.
 The goal of dissemination is simple, get the information that is relevant to the decision maker in a timely fashion while being accurate.